Dental Care For Your Child

 If your child is a preschooler or at primary school, fill in the forms and post them to your local oral health service.

-If your child is older, they’ll see a dentist in the community.
-Sometimes a dentist may not have a contract with your local district healthboard to provide free care to the community.
+If your child is older, they'll see a dentist in the community.
+Sometimes a dentist may not have a contract with Te Whatu Ora - Health New Zealand to provide free care to the community.
 If that's the case, call 0800 TALK TEETH (0800 825 583) and the team will help you find a local dentist for your child.

 How often will my child need check-ups?